CosmoStat/Tutorials/presentation_tips.md

 	  - what works now that didn't work when you started?
 	  - did you acquire new skills?
 	  - did you release a new code?
-- new proposals

-❌Take the time to give your conclusions.
-Don't conclude just because time is up.
+❌Don't conclude just because time is up.
+Enjoy your conclusions!

 Positive
-: **My tip:** create empty slides and main separator slides first: specify keywords on what that group of slides should contain and how much time that part should last.
+: **Tip:** transfer your enthusiasm!

 ### Jokes